alissatroiano/team-6/README.md

 * Keith Haring's Ignorance = Fear / Silence = Death is owned by the [Whitney Museum of American Art](https://whitney.org/).
 * Copyright for Catherine Opie's Chicken is owned by Catherine Opie.
 * Copyright for Zanele Muholi's ID Crisis is owned by Zanele Muholi.
+* The jumbotron image was licensed from [Adobe Stock](https://stock.adobe.com/163166422)

 ### Other